HwWobbe/WipHww/Unicode.md

 <hr>

-This test shows I can transfer Gist MicroContent into a repo without concern for Markzdown compatibility.
+This test shows I can transfer Gist MicroContent into a repo without concern for Markdown compatibility.

 # GitHub.Gist, StackEdit sync.